-Dynamic Data Masking consumes CPU resources to process connections, rewrite requests, and store logs.
-The CPU consumption is linearly proportional to the SQL Net traffic that the Dynamic Data Masking service routes.
+In an Oracle database, the CPU consumption is linearly proportional to the SQL Net traffic that the Dynamic Data Masking service routes.
 You can use the SQL Net and DBlinks traffic values to estimate the amount of CPU that the Dynamic Data Masking service consumes.